flycheck/flycheck/README.md

 theme with reasonable Flycheck faces, for instance the excellent light or dark [solarized][] themes.

-Use `M-g n` and `M-g p` to navigate between errors.
-If the point is on an error, the error message is shown in the echo area after a short delay.
+Use `C-c ! n` and `C-c ! p` to navigate between errors.
+If the point is on an error, the error message is shown in the echo area or in a popup buffer after a short delay.
 You may also hover the mouse over a highlighted error to get a tooltip with the error message.
-See *Reporting* for more information.

-**Note**: *Visible* compilation buffers take preference over buffers with Flycheck errors.
-This includes buffers from `M-x compile`, `M-x grep` and generally all buffers with Compilation Mode or Compilation Minor Mode enabled.
-If such a buffer is visible `next-error` and `previous-error` will navigate the errors (or grep results) reported by this buffer instead.
-Hide this buffer (e.g. with `delete-other-windows`) to navigate Flycheck errors again.
+Read the complete manual with `C-c ! i` or `M-x flycheck-info`.

 Credits